sheniabosch/sheniabosch/README.md

 ## Currently
 Data Department Intern at **Essentis gGmbH** (until April 2026)
-→ Leading customer review analysis, ensuring data quality, and co-developing AI features in a live enterprise setting.
+→ Leading and coordinating a customer review analysis, ensuring data quality, and developing AI features in a project pipeline, in a remote setting.

 **Languages & Tools**
 🌍 **Human Languages**